slatedb/slatedb/src/bencher/README.md

 ./src/bencher/benchmark-db.sh
 ```

 The command above will produce results at `target/bencher/results` directory.
+The results include:

+- `plots`: Plots for each benchmark
+- `dats`: Data files for each benchmark
+- `logs`: Log files for each benchmark
+- `benchmark-data.json`: A JSON file containing all the benchmark results in [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark) format.

+The script also has a `SLATEDB_BENCH_CLEAN` environment variable which can be set to `true` to clean up the test data in object storage after each benchmark.

 ## `compaction` Subcommand